Can Vinegar Kill Ants?

 Can You Use Vinegar as a Long-Term Ant Repellent?

 You can use vinegar as much and as long as you want.
-However, note that ants will not go right away, but they will also not become resistant to the smell of vinegar.
-However, continuous use of the solution will make them tedious.
+However, note that ants will not leave right away, but they will also not become resistant to the smell of vinegar.

 If your home continuously provides food sources and even water, ants will come back.
 No matter how much vinegar you put on the problem areas, they will not disappear.
 To rid your home of ants, you may need to use other methods or keep your house clean as possible.